Expert Summary

 1. Golden Retriever — The All-American Standard

 For the 30th consecutive year, the Golden Retriever ranks as America's most popular family dog — and the data backs it up.
-In our survey, 94% of Golden owners with children under 12 rated their dog's behavior as "excellent" or "very good."
+According to AKC temperament test records and breed-specific owner survey data, Golden Retrievers consistently rate highest among all breeds for tolerance with children under 12.
 They're patient, forgiving, and genuinely love being in the middle of family chaos.

 Annual cost breakdown: food ($600–900), vet care ($400–600), grooming ($300–500).
 Budget approximately $1,500–2,000 per year.
 Health watch: Golden Retrievers have a 60% lifetime cancer rate — health insurance is not optional with this breed.